Stephen Hasner | Personal Injury | November 5, 2019

-After an unexpected car accident in Atlanta, you may have the right to seek compensation from whoever caused you to get hurt.
+After an unexpected car accident, you may have the right to seek compensation from whoever caused you to get hurt.
 Insurance claims and lawsuits can be complicated and time-consuming.
-You might decide that you want to enlist the help of an Atlanta personal injury lawyer.
+You might decide that you want to enlist the help of a personal injury lawyer.
 However, just because you call an attorney for help doesn’t necessarily mean that they’ll agree to take your case or represent you.

 There are a lot of different reasons why this might be true.
 Here are four of the most common reasons.

 When you meet with an attorney to discuss your case, they’ll ask to give them a breakdown of what happened.
 They’ll ask a lot of questions.
 One reason for this is to determine what role – if any – you played in causing the accident.

 In Georgia, just because you share fault for an accident doesn’t mean that you can’t pursue compensation.
 However, there are two important things to know.

 First, you’ll be barred from recovering damages if you’re more than 50 percent of the blame for an accident.
 If a lawyer believes that you might be allocated most of the fault for an accident, they might decline to take your case.

 Second, if you do share less than half of the blame, your damages will be reduced to reflect that.
 If you’re allocated 40 percent of the blame, your damages will be reduced by 40 percent.
 So, let’s say you suffer $5,000 in damages.
 That would be reduced by 40 percent.
 So, at the end of the day, you could recover, at most, $3,000.
 An attorney might decide that the time and effort to handle your case might not be worth the potential payout.

 Your Case Isn’t Worth What You Think It is

 An attorney might not want to take your case, even if you share zero fault for the accident that caused you to get hurt.
 Why?
 Maybe your injuries just aren’t that severe.
 The value of your case – the potential settlement or award – is based on a lot of different factors.